nicklandgrebe/active-resource.js/README.md

 * * *

+WARNING: ActiveResource.js currently only works in browsers.
+A new release will soon allow it to work in Node, plus change some design decisions to use more universal idioms.

+* * *

 New in 2.0: Resource Libraries (Getting Started)

 In order to use ActiveResource, you must first create a resource library to hold configuration data for accessing your resources: